content-left-bg.png

 When the selection tools and pre-employment checks have been completed, the panel completes its selection recommendation on the template for consideration by the decision maker (HR delegate).

-- determine the most meritorious candidate(s) taking into consideration all information learned about the candidates during the recruitment and selection process
+• determine the eligible person(s) best suited to the position taking into consideration all information learned about the applicants during the recruitment and selection process

 The panel chair must provide the decision maker (HR delegate) with the following documentation required to decide on the outcome of the selection process: